Hands up if you’ve got time, glorious time, and plenty of it? Keep your hand up if you love marketing and spending heaps of time doing it?

 That fancy lead page software?
 The automated, evergreen webinars?
 The Facebook ads campaign?
 None of these are relevant if you’re unable to do these two things.

 Updating your website quickly and easily enables you to publish blogs regularly and putting together an email newsletter ensures you can share these stories with your community and keep in touch and top-of-mind.
-Don’t tell me that you’ve got someone to do it – this is an essential skill that you need to ensure your business can respond quickly and your web designer has gone AWOL.
+Don’t tell me that you’ve got someone to do it – these two tasks are essential skills for business owners to ensure that your business can respond quickly if your web designer has gone AWOL.

-For all the new-fandangled software and platforms and analytics emerging seemingly every day, so few businesses do these two simple things: tell stories through blogging and disseminate these through email.
+For all the new-fandangled software and platforms and analytics emerging seemingly every day, so few businesses do these two simple things: tell consistently awesome stories through blogging and disseminate these through email.

 If you’re holding back emailing your list regularly, ask yourself why?
 Is it because you don’t want to annoy people and cause them to unsubscribe?
 Or because you don’t have anything to sell or promote right now?

 This is missing the point of email marketing: the only way you’re able to develop a rapport with your email subscribers is by keeping in regular contact.
-And if you’re only emailing people when you want something from them, where’s their motivation to stay on your list?
+And, much like the friend who only calls you when they want something, if you’re only emailing people when you want something from them, what’s in it for them?
+Unless you’re a discount website running constant promotions, you need to take this commitment seriously.
+You can’t expect loyalty and respect from your prospects if you don’t give loyalty and respect.

-Rapport is next-to-impossible to develop when your contact is sporadic and self-interested.
+Building rapport is next-to-impossible when your contact is sporadic and self-interested.
 Sending your email newsletters at least once a month, every month, is a good routine to develop and maintain hundreds and thousands of relationship with one click of the ‘send’ button.

-The third and final bare minimum marketing is to make reaching out a habit –picking up the phone, sending emails to strangers, attending the occasional event or course and otherwise widening your circle.
+My final bare minimum marketing habit is to regularly reach out – pick up the phone, introduce yourself to strangers, attending the occasional event or course and otherwise widening your circle of friends, colleagues, clients and influencers.

 Ready to upskill, keep your digital marketing skills relevant and learn the art and craft of telling stories?
-Then join me at Blogging for Business and Social Media Savvy courses coming up in Sydney, Melbourne, Perth and Brisbane.
+Then check out my Hustle & Heart program.